-Twin Lakes Trail In The Desolation Of Wilderness
+Island & Twin Lakes Trail In California’s Desolation Wilderness

 First of all, have you ever heard of national wilderness areas in the US?
-Currently there’s more than 700 in the country and the main aim here is that, well, they should remain wild.
+Currently there are more than 700 in the country, and the main aim here is that they should remain wild.
 Surprise, hah?
 But when I say wild, I mean it.
 Wild like nature.
 It means that these are protected undeveloped land retaining their original character without permanent improvements or human habitation.
 No roads.
 No restrooms.
 No wifi, naturally.
 It’s just you out there in mother nature.

-What can you do in a wilderness area?
-A whole bunch of non-motorized recreation activities just like backpacking, hunting, fishing or horseback riding.
-“Leave No Trace” policy is especially important, you feel that you are a visitor in nature and you really are.
-Wilderness areas give great opportunity for solitude and recreation and they are backpackers’ favorite because of their beautiful multi-day hiking trails.
+Only non-motorized recreation activities are allowed like backpacking, hunting, fishing or horseback riding.
+“Leave No Trace” policy is especially important, you’re a visitor in nature.
+Wilderness areas give great opportunity for solitude and recreation, and they are backpackers’ favorite because of their beautiful multi-day hiking trails.

-Twin Lakes Trail is one of the few day hikes in the Desolation of Wilderness.
-It’s a perfect and quite appealing introduction to the area and there’s a possibility that it will whet your appetite for more exploration.
+Twin Lakes Trail is one of the few day hikes in California’s Desolation Wilderness.
+It’s quite an appealing introduction to the area, and there’s a possibility that it will whet your appetite for more exploration.

 Best time to do this hike

-The official hiking season around Lake Tahoe lasts from late May until early September and the weather is usually sunny and hot (very hot) during the day in this period.
+The official hiking season at Lake Tahoe lasts from late May until early September, and the weather is usually sunny and hot (very hot) during the day in this period.
 There’s not much shade on this trail, so sunscreen and a cap will be your best friends.
 And water, lots of water!

 Where to stay

-Of course, there’s no accommodation in the wilderness (other than wild camping – beware of the required permit though), but Wrights Lake Campground is right at the trailhead.
+Of course, there’s no accommodation in the wilderness (other than wild camping – with permit!), but Wrights Lake Campground is right at the trailhead.
 South Lake Tahoe is also not so far if you prefer hostels/hotels.
 Just book your place in advance, because Lake Tahoe is popular!